Contrarian Corpus

 Match Group, Inc. MTCH

-Match owns Tinder and Hinge but trades at 8.5x FCF; fixing Tinder, lifting margins above 40%, and aggressive buybacks — or going private — closes a ~45% peer discount.
+Match owns Tinder and Hinge yet trades at <8.5x FCF; fix Tinder, lift margins above 40%, buy back aggressively — or take the company private — to close a ~45% peer discount.

 Thesis